Guess what? The best state to retire in is ... the one decided by you for you.

 Using one of these might look like an easy way to make a complex decision.
 But unfortunately it's not that easy.

-These overall surveys of the best state to retire in are the result of someone choosing factors which they think are important to you.
+Overall surveys of the best state to retire in are the result of someone choosing factors which they think are important to you.
 These factors are then rated and weighted with their judgment of what they think is more or less important to you.

 The result is their “best” number ... and an enticing headline?